Who we are

-We run contests on our site in which we ask visitors for contact information (like their e-mail address), unique identifiers (like their social security number), and demographic information (like their zip code, age, or income level).
+We run competitions and research questionnaires on our site, in which we ask visitors for contact information (like their e-mail address), unique identifiers (like their phone number), and demographic information (like their zip code, age or preferences).
 We use contact data from our contests to send users information about our company.
 The customer’s contact information is also used to contact the visitor when necessary.
 Users may opt-out of receiving future mailings; see the choice/opt-out section below.
-Unique identifiers (like social security numbers) are collected from Web site visitors to verify the user’s identity and are never released to any other party.
+Unique identifiers (such as telephone numbers) are collected from Web site visitors to verify the user’s identity and are never released to any other party.
 Demographic and profile data is also collected at our site.
-We use this data to tailor our visitor’s experience at our site, showing them content that we think they might be interested in, and displaying the content according to their preferences.
+We use this data to tailor our visitors’ experience on our site, to show them content in which we think they might be interested and displaying the content according to their preferences.

 This site has security measures in place to protect the loss, misuse, and alteration of the information under our control.
 We use Authorize.net to ensure our site is authentic and secure.
 This protects credit card numbers, online forms, and other confidential information from interception and hacking.

 RadicalForgiveness.org pages where you login are hosted securely using SSL.